 The rear seats on the latest model are reputed to be wide enough for three child seats, with Isofix points only on the outer two seats.
 Oddment storage extends to a good-sized glovebox, door bins with cup holders, a central cubby between the front seats and nets on the back of the front seats – perfect for passengers to store their road-trip snacks.

 Running costs and reliability

 The 330e plug-in hybrid is the BMW 3 Series that tends to get all the attention, thanks to its ability to run on pure-electric power for around 30 miles and return well over 100 miles to the gallon (on paper).
 It’s a very good option if you tend to cover lots of local journeys rather than long motorway trips.

-The diesels are the better all-rounders with the 320d achieving average economy of 60mpg in the real world, while the most economical petrol engine is the 318i, which returns 44.1mpg officially, according to the latest WLTP figures.
+The diesels are the better all-rounders, with the 320d achieving average economy of 60mpg in the real world.
+The most economical petrol engine is the 318i, which returns 44.1mpg officially, according to the latest WLTP figures.